Dateline: Manama, Bahrain

 Imagine living in an over-water bungalow without paying a dime in income tax.

-You can technically do that in the Maldives, a small island country in the South Pacific.
+You can technically do that in the Maldives, a small island country in the Indian Ocean.

 Thanks to its plentiful – and expensive – resorts, the Maldives doesn’t see much need for an income tax.